NEVADA REAL ESTATE AGENT / BROKER SOURCE

 so it appears that the demand for agents who can perform is as strong as ever.

-It appears obvious that many customers are willing to pay for results, and
+It appears obvious that many customers are willing to pay fora result, and

-discounts are not as compelling as once thought.
-GJR
+discounts are not as compelling as once believed.

 NOTICE: Any opinions expressed on this page are those held by